 Contact: James Meier

 A small, self-driving vehicle whose starting, stopping, speed, and distance functions are all controlled by on-board chemical reactions.

 Old material, new tricks

 There isn't much of a market for concrete canoes, but there is a market for young engineers who can "bend" materials to their will.
-Re-engineer concrete so it floats, then prove it by chasing other universities' concrete canoes around a lake.
+Re-engineer concrete so it can't sink, then prove it by chasing other universities's canoe teams around a lake.

 Engineers Without Borders

 different countries, same goal